decaf-dev/obsidian-dataloom/README.md

 ### NLT Codeblocks

-To render a table, you need to place a NLT codeblock into your markdown file.
+To render a table, you need to place a NLT Codeblock into your markdown file.

-A NLT codeblock should obey the following format:
+**Example NLT Codeblock**

 ````markdown
 ```notion-like-tables